 - Each year, students are required to reapply for University housing which includes specialty housing requests.

-- The option to request specialty housing for returning students is from Monday, January 14 to Monday, January 28, 2019.
+- The option to request specialty housing for returning students is from Monday, December 9, 2019 through Monday, January 27, 2020.

 - Students can follow the guidelines for medical documentation outlined below on the DRS website at: Office of Disability Resources and Services.